 Boosting Emotional Intelligence in Infants

-As you disappear and reappear, use expressive facial cues and varying tones of voice to convey excitement and warmth.
-This encourages your baby to read emotional signals and respond appropriately.
-You can also mirror their emotions during play; if they giggle, respond with laughter.
+Use expressive facial cues and varied tones of voice as you play.
+Show excitement when you reappear, and warmth throughout.
+This helps your baby learn to read emotional signals and respond to them.
+Try mirroring their reactions too: if they giggle, laugh with them.

-These interactions lay the groundwork for empathy and emotional awareness.
-By fostering these connections, you’re not just playing; you’re nurturing an essential skill that will benefit them throughout their life.
+These small interactions lay the groundwork for empathy and emotional awareness, skills that will serve them for life.

 Tips for Incorporating Peekaboo in Daily Routine